AlienArc/VegasBluff/readme.md

 ##Getting it

-To install the extension just download the current [release](https://github.com/AlienArc/VegasBluff/releases/latest "latest release") then follow these simple steps:
+There are two install options, and both start with going to the current release page: [Latest Release](https://github.com/AlienArc/VegasBluff/releases/latest "latest release")

+The first option is to run the provided MSI (Yea! we have an installer).
+This will install into the system-wide Vegas Application Extension folder (**ProgramData\Sony\Vegas Pro\Application Extensions** on current Windows systems) by default.

+The second option is to take the dll and manaully install it following these simple steps:

 1. Extract the contents of the archive
 2. Place the dll in one of the following locations: